azukaar/Cosmos-Docs/src/content/docs/guides/servapps.md

 ### Docker

-This allow you to edit the details of the container.
+This allows you to edit the details of the container.
 You can change image used, the restart policy, the environment variables, and the labels.

 * **Image**: The docker image used for the container.
 You can change it, but it will only be applied when you recreate the container.
 * **Restart Policy**: The restart policy of the container.
 You can change it, but it will only be applied when you recreate the container.
 Possible values are "Always", "Unless Stopped", "On Failure", and "Never".
 It is recommended to use "Always" or "Unless Stopped" as it will restart the container if it crashes, or if the host is rebooted.